BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 # Even more !

+Our app build itself the URLs of images retrieved via the API: it provides us an id and we guess the final URL through a configuration setting.
+This isn't REST compliant but we have good reasons to do this.
+The URL generation uses the library [sprintf-js][sprintf-js].
+To have a completely independent application of any external request, we also had to mock these calls to local images.
+With this in mind, we have developed [sprintf-mock][sprintf-mock] whose operating mode is eerily similar to that of superagent-mock.

+Projects [superagent-mock][superagent-mock] and [sprintf-mock][sprintf-mock] are open source.
+Very easy to use, they allow us to parallelize our developments with backend team and to make our functional tests autonomous.
+So don't wait API completion to start your frontend developments!

 Chez M6Web, nous travaillons actuellement sur la nouvelle version d’un site web pour lequel sont dédiées deux teams :